ISO LCA standard aims for limited climate changing. LCA, Life cycle assessment concept.

 LCA can be divided into four major steps, each offering specific information.
 Knowledge of these stages enables companies to synchronize their products with sustainability and adapt to this fast-growing market full of environmentally conscious customers.

-The Four Stages of an LCA
+The Four LCA Stages

-- Goal and Scope Definition
+Goal and Scope Definition

 The first step is all about defining goals.
 It outlines what the LCA will evaluate and sets the parameters of the studied system.
 Companies must ask: What’s the purpose of this LCA?
 Is it to enhance packaging effectiveness, cut carbon footprints, or for the sake of meeting some environmental laws?